Adult Gerontological Acute Care Nurse Practitioner (AGACNP)

-Allen College offers the Adult-Gerontology Acute Care Nurse Practitioner master's degree in response to the need for advanced practice nurses.
-This is the only program in Iowa that currently offers this option for graduate study.
 Acutely ill patients increasingly dominate the inpatient population.
 Research has shown that in these settings nurse practitioners provide quality care, decrease length of stay, and improve patient and family satisfaction.
-Adult-Gerontology Acute Care Nurse Practitioners (AGACNP) are needed to help assess and manage acutely ill patients within the inpatient/hospital setting and across hospital-to-clinic settings, including the emergency department, intensive care unit, specialty labs, acute care wards, specialty clinics, or any combination of the above.
+Adult Gerontology Acute Care Nurse Practitioners are needed to help assess and manage acutely ill patients within within a variety of settings, including the emergency department, intensive care unit, specialty labs, acute care wards, and specialty clinics.

 A post-graduate certificate program is available for individuals who already hold an MSN degree.

 What is the role of the Adult -Gero Acute Care NP?

 The Adult Gero Acute Care NP (AGACNP) has a scope of practice which includes ages young adult to death.
 Graduates of Allen College AGACNP program are prepared to work in acute care settings, such as hospitals, urgent care centers and with a variety of specialists in acute care settings.
 Regulations required for practice and prescriptive authority vary from state to state.
 National certification through examination by either the American Nurses Credentialing Center (ANCC) or the American Association of Critical Care Nurses (AACN) is required prior to state licensure.
 For further information regarding specific state requirements, please contact your state's Board of Nursing.

 Who can apply for the Allen College Adult Gero Acute Care NP program?